| | | | | |

 Compatibility:

 The SimXPro® FR is designed to seamlessly integrate with standard Direct Drive (DD) systems, Thrustmaster, and Fanatec loadcell pedals.
-Always verify compatibility with your gear, which is almost always summarised on teh retailer’s product page – while pedals and wheelbases don’t share a standard mounting template – the variations are frankly, extremely familiar to the sim rig manufacturers.
+Always verify compatibility with your gear, which is almost always summarised on the retailer’s product page – while pedals and wheelbases don’t share a standard mounting template – the variations are frankly, extremely familiar to the sim rig manufacturers

 DIY F1 Cockpits